For Better or For Worse by Lynn Johnston for September 05, 2009

 16. Missing large

-bogeydog about 15 years ago
+bogeydog over 15 years ago

 I was weird.
 I loved school.
 Sad part, still do.
 Can’t wait untill June so I can begin my Master’s degree.